washingtonyachtclub/documents/WYC_Policies.md

 ##### Double-Handed Novice
 The test may be performed in an FJ, Laser II, or Vision, and qualifies the holder to sail the FJ, Laser II, Vision, and Flying Scot.

-##### Sailboard Novice
-The test may be performed using any Sailboard and qualifies the holder to sail all club Sailboards.

 ##### Catamaran Novice
 The test may be performed in a Hobie 16 or Dart and qualifies the holder to sail those vessels.